fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 [Styled-components](https://styled-components.com/) is a library for styling React components using [CSS-in-JS](https://en.wikipedia.org/wiki/CSS-in-JS) technique.
 In React Native we are already used to defining component's styles as a JavaScript object, so CSS-in-JS is not so uncharted territory.
 However, the approach of styled-components is quite different from using the <em>StyleSheet.create</em> method and the <em>style</em> prop.

-In styled-components component's styles are defined with the component using a feature called [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) or a plain JavaScript object.
+In styled-components components' styles are defined with the component using a feature called [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) or a plain JavaScript object.
 Styled-components makes it possible to define new style properties for component based on its props _at runtime_.
 This brings many possibilities, such as seamlessly switching between a light and a dark theme.
 It also has a full [theming support](https://styled-components.com/docs/advanced#theming).
 Here is an example of creating a <em>Text</em> component with style variations based on props:

 ```javascript
 import styled from 'styled-components/native';